-The date was August 13, 2018.
-My bag was heavy, the hour was late, the sun was high and South Australia’s mid-north temperatures were hot.
+The date was August 13, 2018, my bag was heavy, the hour was late, the sun was high and South Australia’s mid-north temperatures were heating up.
 However, at least my breakfast belly was full of anything but porridge (the only time this would happen for a week).
-Eggs Benedict may be the perfect ‘final meal’ before beginning a trek.
+Eggs Benedict may be the perfect ‘final meal’ before launching into a long-distance hike.

-Despite an interrupted sleep, riddled with bouts of adrenaline and chills from the desert air, I felt surprisingly fresh.
+Despite an interrupted sleep, riddled with bouts of adrenaline and chills from the desert air, I felt surprisingly fresh come morning.
 Setting off from the remote, but ever-popular, Prairie Hotel, I was delivered to the nearby Parachilna Gorge Trailhead.
 From here, I would begin my epic trek along South Australia’s incredibly diverse Heysen Trail; a journey that would take some two months to complete.